keithalewis/math/coro.md

 ```
 The first time the coroutine is called a counter is set to 0.
 The first pass through the loop sets the statement after yield as the
 continuation point and returns 0.
-Then next time it is resumed the
+The next time it is resumed the
 counter is incremented and the second pass through the loop sets a new
 continuation point and returns 1.
 Rinse and repeat.